tpluscode/tpluscode.github.io/source/_posts/2019-06-24-testing-hypermedia-api.markdown

 ## Test by following your nose

 To overcome this problem I propose a different approach to building an API test suite.
 Most importantly, the test executor must act just like a hypermedia-aware client.
-It should only ever follow links and submit forms present in received resource representations.
+It should only ever follow links and submit forms found in received resource representations.
 It also should never begin testing from any random URL because a REST API should only ever advertise just a single stable home URL.